-Canstar Blue’s breakfast cereal review sees 12 brands, including GoldenVale Wheat Biscuits (ALDI), Uncle Tobys (Plus & Vita Brits) and Kellogg’s (Sultana Bran, Nutri-Grain, Special K, Coco Pops & Corn Flakes) rated on taste, consistency, value for money, packaging design and overall satisfaction.
+Canstar Blue’s breakfast cereal review sees 12 brands, including ALDI’s GoldenVale, Sanitarium Weet-Bix, Uncle Tobys Plus and Kellogg’s (Sultana Bran, Nutri-Grain, Special K, Coco Pops & Corn Flakes) rated on taste, texture, value for money, packaging design and overall satisfaction.

 See our Ratings Methodology.

 So, which breakfast cereal makes consumers ‘snap, crackle and pop’?
-GoldenVale Wheat Biscuits (ALDI) was the best-rated, scoring five stars in all research categories – taste, consistency, value for money, packaging design and overall satisfaction.
+ALDI’s GoldenVale was rated best for the second year in a row!
+It scored five-star reviews in the majority of categories, such as taste, texture, packaging, value for money and overall satisfaction.
 It leads the way from 11 other household breakfast cereal names.

 GoldenVale cereals typically cost about $3.50 from ALDI stores.

 Kellogg’s Just Right is said to contain ‘just the right amount’ of flake crunch and fruity flavours.
 It’s marketed as the perfect blend of wholesome grains, sultanas and apricot pieces – providing the right balance of fibre, whole grains and essential vitamins for a nutritious breakfast.
 Kellogg’s Just Right comes in the following wholesome flavours:

 Prices for Kellogg’s Just Right start from $4.50 in most supermarkets.

 Sanitarium is one of Australia’s most famous food companies and the brand behind the breakfast cereal with the malty flavour we all love – Weet-Bix.
 Packed full of whole grain wheats, the Weet-Bix range features a variety of healthy cereal blends, including: